mada360/Chrono-Lux/Final Report/Sections/DevelopmentStages.md

 ### Tests

+The majority of testing involved will consist of introducing functionality into the app and performing various actions to test that functionality by using it as intended and trying to break it through fringe cases and interactions that are likely to be less common such as rapidly editing a text input or using input that is likely to be uncommon such as number in place of text.

+Further testing in the later stages of development will use others to use the app and to provide feedback for their experience.
+It is very difficult to test all cases as issues with UI or networking can be intermittent and as such development should involve writing good code and be less reliant on tests to indicate when something isn't working.

 ## Feedback

 Feedback is crucial for assessing the success of a project, by obtaining feedback from testers or trial users changes can be made to improve the experience of the application.
 Feedback can be obtained during development by having people use certain aspects of the application as it's being developed.
 If during feedback multiple users raise complaints about the same aspects this is a key indicator to change that aspect of the application before full deployment to ensure a higher level of polish and maintain a higher level of respect and image.

 ### User Trials

+As mentioned later stages of testing will involve others to test my app, through testing I can obtain feedback for the design, usability and highlight issues that I may not have accounted for in my development and testing.